-Fidelity Investments has been one of the most trusted names in personal finance for over 75 years.
-Founded in 1946, Fidelity has grown into one of the largest financial services companies in the world, managing over $12 trillion in assets and serving more than 43 million individual investors.
+Fidelity Investments has long been one of the most trusted names in personal finance, serving millions of investors for over 75 years.
+Founded in 1946, Fidelity has built a reputation for excellence in investment management, research, and customer service.

 In this review, we take a comprehensive look at Fidelity in 2026 — its platforms, fees, research tools, Active Trader Pro, strengths, weaknesses, and who it is best suited for — so you can decide whether it belongs in your investing toolkit.